Dithn/PrizmCore/README.md

 * [Paracalc ecxel from enthusiasts v.5.9](https://tech.prizm.vip/files/PARACALC_5.9.xlsm).

 Attention!
 We don't include PrizmEngine.java in current repository for security reasons and for preventing creating forks by anyone.
-This file will be published later.
+This file will be published on May 5, 2025.